g33kzone/terraform/aws/ec2/04-ec2-add-ebs-volume/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This sample source code makes use of Terraform and AWS Provider to spin up a basic EC2 instance in AWS Cloud
+This sample source code makes use of Terraform and AWS Provider to spin up a basic EC2 instance in AWS Cloud and add additional EBS volume.terra

 <br/>